Nirad C. Chaudhuri: Major works

 His masterpiece, The Autobiography of an Unknown Indian, published in 1951, put him on the long list of great Indian writers.
 Chaudhari had said that The Autobiography of an Unknown Indian is 'more of an exercise in descriptive ethnology than autobiography'.
 He is concerned with describing the conditions in which an Indian grew to manhood in the early decades of the century, and as he feels that the basic principle of book is that environment shall have precedence over its product; he describes in affectionate and sensuous detail the three places that had the greatest influence on him: Kishoreganj, the country town in which he lived till he was twelve; Bangram; his ancestral village; and Kalikutch, his mother's village.
 A fourth chapter is devoted to England, which occupied a large place in his imagination.
 Later in the book he talks about Calcutta, the Bengali Renaissance, the beginnings of the nationalist movement, and his experience of the Englishmen in India as opposed to the idyllic pictures of a civilization he considered perhaps the greatest in the world.
-These themes remains preoccupations in most of Chaudhari's work, as does his deterministic view of culture and politics.
+These themes recur in most of Chaudhari's work, as does his deterministic view of culture and politics.
 He courted controversy in the newly independent India due to the dedication of the book, which ran thus: